 What does this have to do with you?
 For starters, when your Chairman, CEO, and CFO certify financial statements this year to comply with Section 302 of SOA, the numbers must be the numbers.
 Output from your information management systems will be subject to a higher level of scrutiny than ever before.
 By implication, your job is on the line, too.

 And coming up, you'll be forced to comply with Section 404 of the SOA.
 Internal financial controls and processes must also be certified by auditors.
-Plus, under Section 409, companies will be
+Plus, under Section 409, companies will be required to provide real-time disclosure of material events that might affect performance.
+Bulletproof reports will be due at increasingly shorter intervals.
+The pressure will be on IT (once again) to work better, faster, and -- you guessed it -- cheaper.

 Next comes the tsunami